mc263/Jira/README.md

 ## 3. Sprint

 A Sprint is a process within the projekt management method scrum (so you will need a scrum-board).
-It's a periode of time with selected tickets, which are to be done until the sprint ends.
+It's a periode of time with selected tickets, which are needed to be done until the sprint ends.
 The duration can vary, but it is usually between 2 and 4 weeks.
 With this feature you have a easy coordination of the team.

 ### 3.1 Work with a sprint

 Open the Backlog to see the overview of features and the sprint management.
-Here you can create an issue and have the possibility to set different fields e.g. “Issue Links” there can be set links between different issues.
+Here you can create an issue and have the possibility to set different fields.
+E.g. “Issue Links” to set links between different issues.
 Jira will not however check if you do these issues in the right order.

 ### 3.2 Settings